 Skip to content

-Apple Watch WR50 and WR100 Ratings: Explained; WR vs IP Rating
+Apple Watch WR50 and WR100 Ratings Explained: WR vs. IP Rating

 What is the WR50 Rating on Apple Watch?

-Apple Watch Models with WR50 Water Resistance Rating
+Apple Watches with WR50 Water Resistance

 • Apple Watch Series 8